Best Practices for Creating Connectors

 Testing

-You can test Mendix by calling microflows with the Unit Testing module for whole pieces of functionality.
+You can use the Unit Testing module to test Mendix by calling microflows for whole pieces of functionality.
 Use unit tests for smaller, more targeted tests at the method-level of your Java code.

 As with any automated testing, it is a great supplement for capturing known, expected behavior.
-For capturing known unknowns and unknown unknowns, Mendix recommends risk-based exploratory testing.
+For capturing unknown behavior, Mendix recommends risk-based exploratory testing.

 Testing Microflows